10 Essential Professional Goals for Work That Will Shape Your Career Path

 2. Grow in your profession.

-Career goals typically aim to advance one’s professional development, such as broadening work descriptions or moving from manager to director within a year or three.
+Professional work goals typically aim to advance one’s professional development, such as broadening work descriptions or moving from manager to director within a year or three.

 3. Take advice from other prominent individuals in your field.